H.R. 2701: Fallen Servicemembers Religious Heritage Restoration Act

 H.R.
 2701 on Congress.gov

-Official Congress.gov page for the Fallen Servicemembers Religious Heritage Restoration Act, with bill text, status, and actions.
+Official Congress.gov page for the Fallen Servicemembers Religious Heritage Restoration Act, with full bill text, status, and the legislative action history.

 American Battle Monuments Commission